zeke/media-provenance/README.md

 # MediaProvenance

-A specification, library, and CLI for describing the origins of AI-generated images.
+A spec, library, and CLI for describing the origins of AI-generated images.

 This package provides a JavaScript API and CLI for storing and retrieving metadata in image files, so creators can share the origins of their images with others.